venam/blog/_posts/2015-08-12-futurists.markdown

 On futurist in the work field, an interview with a futurist at Ford came out ([here](http://arstechnica.com/cars/2016/02/qa-fords-futurist-knows-kids-today-see-status-in-their-smartphones-not-cars/)).
 It's interesting to see the value of a futurist in such a big corporation.
 She has to see the big picture!

+_UPDATE (2016-03-09)_: I realized something crucial while listening to multimedia (by mistake); Marketing campaigns are deployed based on factors related to the fields of the futurist.

+The campaign I heard was about baby milk.
+We are currently in March, Spring season.
+It's the only time of the year they do such campaign.
+I made the link between multiple factors: The time is well chosen, they analyzed the birth dates of the babies, deduced the *high* months, and subtracted 9 months to get today.

+This is a great example of how statistical analysis of a population is used to predict events.
+On average people conceive their babies in Spring, in this case, thus by manipulating the minds using [preloading](http://www.social-engineer.org/framework/influencing-others/elicitation/preloading/) is one of the best marketing tactic one can use.

+> Preloading is influencing subjects before the event.
+Think about a movie’s pre-release trailers.
+They use desired outcome words such as “The best film you have ever seen!”
+This technique works great when introducing anything.
+Preloading is a component of a social engineer attack.

+On a side note, breast milk is *always* better than fake milk.

+I'm updating this post with a link to a study that should help people start in the game theory and social study.
+Just to get the grasp and the immensity of it.
+[Here](http://imprific.com/budkowski/does-calhoun-experiment-reveal-the-condition-of-our-society/)'s the link to the Calhoun experiment aka the "utopia experiment".

+It talk about the [r/K](https://en.wikipedia.org/wiki/R/K_selection_theory) theory but that's not directly mentioned in the article.

+> One of most shocking experiments performed by the behavioral researcher is known as the Mouse Utopia Experiment.
+>
+> During the experiment, a group of eight mice were living in ideal environmental conditions.
+The utopian universe provided rodents with unlimited access to everything necessary for the animals to survive.
+The mice were provided with food, water, and nesting material.
+Everything was available at their paw tips.
+>
+> Although the beginning of the experiment seems ordinary, the course of the study, as well as the results, are quite astonishing.
+>
+> What exactly did the experiment look like?